GavinPacini/cas-eth-blockchain/README.md

 E.g. Asymmetric encryption, consensus algorithms or distributed networking, and much more.
 Instead it serves to teach about the basic data structure that is a blockchain, and the concept of "mining".

+This was used as part of guest lecture I gave to:

 ## ETH Zürich CAS in Applied Information Technology - Module: Applied Information Technology

 1. Create a new PyCharm project with the following options: